 Technological advancements have necessitated businesses to safeguard their data from cyber threats and use data security practices.
 In the pandemic years alone, several organizations have witnessed unique cyber threats that have cost them millions of dollars.
-This has compelled businesses to stay up to date with the rapid changes in technology and embed best data security practices in the organization.
+This has compelled businesses to stay current with the rapid technological changes and embeds best data security practices in the organization.

 Jump ahead to